Franz Maierhofer: Nazi career

+Military service and death in World War II

-In 1937, Maierhofer reentered military service as a Leutnant of the reserves.
-At the outbreak of World War II, he served on active duty with Infantry Regiment 50 of the 3rd Infantry Division.
-After 1941, he saw action on the Eastern Front, advancing to the rank of Hauptmann in July 1942.
-In February 1943, he was promoted to Major as commander of Grenadier Regiment 315 of the 167th Infantry Division, but was killed in action at the Fourth Battle of Kharkov on 22 August 1943.
+In May 1937, Maierhofer reentered military service as a Leutnant of reserves.
+At the outbreak of World War II in September 1939, he served on active duty with Infantry Regiment 50 of the 3rd Infantry Division.
+After June 1941, he saw action on the eastern front and earned the Clasp to the Iron Cross, 1st and 2nd class.
+He advanced to the rank of Hauptmann in July 1942 and was awarded the German Cross in Gold.
+He became a battalion commander in Grenadier Regiment 315 of the 167th Infantry Division, and was promoted to Major on 1 February 1943.
+Maierhofer was killed in action at the Fourth Battle of Kharkov on 22 August 1943.